bio-phys/BioEn/README.rst

 The BioEn software consists of two Python packages:

 * `optimize <https://github.com/bio-phys/BioEn/tree/master/bioen/optimize>`_ provides algorithms to solve the optimization problem underlying ensemble refinement by reweighting.
-This package can be used independently of BioEn/analyze.
+This package can be used independently of the 'analyze' package.
-* `analyze <https://github.com/bio-phys/BioEn/tree/master/bioen/analyze>`_ uses BioEn/optimize to integrate a wide range of experimental data and simulations in a user friendly way.
+* `analyze <https://github.com/bio-phys/BioEn/tree/master/bioen/analyze>`_ uses the 'optimize' package to integrate a wide range of experimental data and simulations in a user friendly way.

 Help
 ====